SCullman/BC-Expand/readme.md

 ```
 The name of the part relations is ignored.
 Instead, we have to declare EntityName and EntitySchema **again**.
 And it has to be the very same values as defined before on page 50102.

-### Conclusion
+### Conclusion for Custom API
+The direction Microsoft and Business Central are taking with the Custom API is the right one.
-The right way is to separate APIs from other APIs or even the UI and develop them independently.
+I appreciate the clean separatation of APIs from other APIs or even the UI.
+They can develop without dependencies.

 Also, a simple association no longer results in a collection.
+I also like that both required AL code and resulting $metadata are more dense.

+So far I have not found a way to get and use multiple navigation properties of the same type in one entity.And I dislike the idea that EntityName is used as the name of the navigation 🤦‍♂️.
+Naming is serious.

 I don't think I'll get used to the Custom API that quickly, at least when I want to use custom APIs for querying data.

 I hope I'm wrong and overlook something obvious.